-Disseminat ion level: Public The SARA solution is a distributed application not only because it uses different cloud services (e.g. AREAS Cloud services, AI services) from different remote computational nodes, but also because the SARA application logic itself is distributed across various edge nodes (SARA Hubs).
-Manager component of the SDN Controller.
+Dissemination level: Public distributed application not only because it uses different cloud services (e.g. AREAS Cloud services, AI services) from different remote computational nodes, but also because the SARA application logic itself is distributed across various edge nodes (SARA Hubs).
 Enabling components: VTN Manager.
-R.UC2.5 The SEMIoTICS platform should allow the SARA solution to discover the loT devices that are registered in the system. loT devices deployed by the SARA solution are expected to register themselves into the system using various standard protocols (e.g. LwM2M, MQTT, Bluetooth LE, ZigBee, etc.).
+R.UC2.5 The SEMIoTICS platform should allow the SARA solution to discover the IoT devices that are registered in the system.
+IoT devices deployed by the SARA solution are expected to register themselves into the system using various standard protocols (e.g. LwM2M, MQTT, Bluetooth LE, ZigBee, etc.).
 SARA components handling the registration of devices, and supported IoT devices MUST be located in the same VTN.
 The fulfilment of this requirement is enabled by allocating the SARA devices in a single Virtual Tenant Network.
 Enabling components: VTN Manager.
-R.UC2.15 The SEMIoTICS platform SHOULD provide low latency connectivity between the SARA hubs and cloud services (i.e. AREAS cloud services and AI services) to allow offloading of near real- time computation intensive tasks to the cloud.
-Examples include: • the robotic assistant (RA) employing AI services to analyse Patient's speech (audio) and body language (video) to identify significant events - e.g. "Patient requests an escort", "Patient asks where his glasses are • the robotic rollator (RR) exploiting AI The SDN Controller SHOULD be able to modify the path followed by packets from this UC VTN if necessary.
+R.UC2.15 The SEMIoTICS platform SHOULD provide low latency connectivity between the SARA hubs and cloud services (i.e. AREAS cloud services and AI services) to allow offloading of near realtime computation intensive tasks to the cloud.
+Examples include: • the robotic assistant (RA) employing AI services to analyse Patient's speech (audio) and body language (video) to identify significant events - e.g. "Patient requests an escort", "Patient asks where his glasses are • the robotic rollator (RR) exploiting AI Services to analyse The SDN Controller SHOULD be able to modify the path followed by packets from this UC VTN if necessary.
 Such modifications seek to reduce end-to-end delay and comply with UC constraints.
 The fulfilment of this requirement is enabled by path computation that is aware of QoS constraints on the resulting identified paths, as discussed in more detail in Section 4.4.
 Enabling components: Path Manager, SFC Manager.

-780315 - SEMIoTICS - H2020-IOT-2016-2017/H2020-IOT-2017 Deliverable D3.1 Software-Defined Programmability for IoT Devices (first draft) Dissemination level: Public
+780315 - SEMIoTICS - H2020-IOT-2016-2017/H2020-IOT-2017 Deliverable D3.7 Software-Defined Programmability for IoT Devices (Final) Dissemination level: Public